PaNOSC-ViNYL/ase/doc/ase/cmdline.rst

   [a0 + s for s in [x * np.array(range(- N/2 + 1, N/2 + 1))]]
   where x is sampling step length, N number of steps.
   Current way of sampling gives different length of sampling interval depending on the lattice constant guess a0.
+DONE
 * Write results to file (pickel, csv, cmr (db), traj, ...) per system, together with json file!
 * Split off EnergyTask from Task.